an0nymoos3/nid-compiler/docs/assembly.md

 The general structure of ASS is as follows.
 `Instruction, A-mode, Register, Value`.

+## Flags
+To understand the instructions below it is good to familiarise yourself with some of the hardware flags that can be set and unset during execution.
+These are the hardware flags used in the project CPU.
+ - Z: Stands for Zero, which is set when the result in the ALU is equal to 0.
+ - N: Stands for Negative, which is set when the result in the ALU is less than 0.
+ - C: Stands for Carry, which is set when the result from the ALU has a bit carried over, or shifted out.
+ - V: Stands for oVerflow, which is set when the result is larger than the registers can handle.

 ## Instructions

 The following instructions are the currently implemented.